tyagi200/phone-number-location-tracker/README.md

 # phone-number-location-tracker
-I have created a simple project using python language that will fetch details like your location and description about your phone number.
+I have created a simple project using python language that will fetch details about your location.